 How to help prevent fleas on cats

 Because fleas can turn up just about anywhere and have a unique ability to stay around during all the seasons — especially if they’re hanging out in the warmth of a home — it’s difficult to avoid them completely.
 So to help prevent fleas, which can cause painful bites and lead to health risks for your pet, many veterinarians recommend you use an effective flea prevention product for cats.
-One of the products Bayer offers is Seresto®.
-Seresto® kills fleas through contact so fleas don’t have to bite a treated cat to die.
+One of the products Bayer offers is Seresto® and Seresto® kills fleas through contact so fleas don’t have to bite a treated cat to die.
 Seresto® also hinders flea reproduction by killing fleas before they can lay eggs.
 Consider keeping all the pets in your household on a flea control program.